ibm-developer-skills-network/Jupyter-Book-GP/book/main.md

-# Analysis of College Ranking data
+# Introduction to Analysis of College Ranking data

 In this report, I provide some simple analysis on college ranking data.